 This online eCourse is a highly interactive and innovative approach to learning based on the curriculum that offered in our popular in-person courses.
-Successful completion of this course qualifies students to take the North American Board of Certified Energy Practitioners (NABCEP) Entry Level Exam, an important credential for the solar industry.
+Successful completion of this course qualifies students to take the North American Board of Certified Energy Practitioners (NABCEP) Photovoltaic Associate Exam, an important credential for the solar industry.
+NOTE: The Associate exam was formerly known as the entry level exam and should not be confused with the Solar Installation Professional exam and certification.

 Building on basic concepts of conservation and efficiency, solar industry dynamics and fundamentals of electricity, the course proceeds to cover composition of PV cells, system components, factors that impact performance, design and installation; safety is emphasized throughout.
 The course provides a solid foundation on which to build a career in the PV industry.